Welcome to Hunting Locator

 3. Fill in your search criteria and save it.

-You will now get notified anytime we recieve a new lease that fits your criteria.
+You will now get notified anytime we receive a new lease that fits your criteria.

 So you found a property to lease and you’re all set up to check it out.
 There are many important things to look for when you’re out there.